rapidcore/rapidcore/pages/mongo/mongo_migration_intro.md

 The `IMigrationManager` is responsible for finding migrations to run and storing the state of migrations.
 Our default implementation (`MigrationManager`) looks for classes implementing the `IMigration` interface.
 It then filters out the migrations that have already been completed.

 We have implemented an abstract base class called `MigrationBase` which provides a framework for splitting the individual migrations into steps that are run and tracked individually, making it possible to continue a migration even though an earlier run failed.
 This would make sense in cases where it was not a code error that made the migration work - or in cases where your migration fails due to a bug in the code that you then fix and deploy.

+## The interfaces and our defaults

+### `IContainerAdapter`

+Simple adapter to abstract away hard dependencies on specific container implementations.
+We do however provide an implementation for `System.IServiceProvider` (aka the default container used by .Net Core) called `RapidCore.Mongo.Migration.ServiceProviderContainerAdapter`.

+### `IMigrationEnvironment`

+Carries useful information about the executing environment.
+We chose this abstraction instead of relying on the ASP.NET Core MVC `IHostingEnvironment` as your migrations might be needed in a non-web context - or you simply do not use ASP.NET Core MVC.

+The default implementation is called `RapidCore.Mongo.Migration.MigrationEnvironment`.

+### `IConnectionProvider`

+We wanted to support cases where you have multiple databases (and therefore multiple connections) in play in your system.
+Therefore we added `IConnectionProvider` which in its default implementation (`RapidCore.Mongo.Migration.ConnectionProvider`) is a simple wrapper around a dictionary of named connections.

+The migration stack itself will always use the `.Default()` connection.

+### `IMigrationManager`

+Finds and keeps track of migrations.
+The default implementation `RapidCore.Mongo.Migration.MigrationManager` uses reflection to find implementations of `IMigration` in a list of given assemblies.

+### `IDistributedAppLockProvider`

+To ensure that only 1 thread can run migrations at a time, we use the distributed app lock stack from `RapidCore.Locking`.

+### `IMigration`

+This is what it is all about.
+Your migration code should implement this interface - or even better - implement our abstract `RapidCore.Mongo.Migration.MigrationBase` class.

+It defines the methods run when upgrading or downgrading.